 Like other supervised machine learning algorithms, LDA is first trained on a labeled data set.
 This in turn enables it to predict categories on a new data set.
 We'll randomly split the data into a larger 70% training sample and a smaller 30% testing sample.
 The training sample is used to build the model, and then we can independently verify the accuracy using the unseen training sample.

-3. Go to Anything > Filter > Model Checking > Filters for Train-Test Split.
-By default this splits the data into a 70% training set and a 30% testing set.
+1. From the toolbar, go to Anything > Filter > Model Checking > Filters for Train-Test Split.
+By default, this splits the data into a 70% training set and a 30% testing set.

-5. Click on the model and then select your inputs from the object inspector on the right-hand side of the screen:
+3. Click on the model and then select your inputs from the object inspector.

 - For Outcome, select the predictor variable from the drop-down list.
 For this example, I selected the Type variable.

-- From the Filter(s) drop-down box, select Training sample which was created in step 3 above.
+- From the Filter(s) drop-down box, select Training sample which was created in Step 1 above.

 - Leave the other settings as their defaults.